More than 30 million US drivers don’t know if they’re at risk from a rare but dangerous airbag blast

 The company said it’s recalling certain 2014 through 2017 GMC Acadia, Chevy Traverse and Buick Enclave SUVs because the ARC inflators can explode.
 The recall came after GM was told this year that the driver’s air bag ruptured in a 2017 Traverse.
 GM, which says it doesn’t know what caused the inflator to explode, has hired an engineering firm to help investigate.

-“We disagree with NHTSA’s new sweeping request when extensive field testing has found no inherent defect,” GM said in a statement.
+“We disagree with NHTSA’s new sweeping request when extensive field testing has found no inherent defect,” ARC said in a statement.

 While the recall demand is being sorted out, Brooks of the Center for Auto Safety recommends that owners of vehicles from the 12 affected brands insist that dealers disclose whether their particular vehicle contains an ARC inflator.